ihavethatonvinyl/blog/content/q-and-a/q-a-with-mega-infinity.md

 ---
 title: "Q&A With Mega Infinity "
-date: 2026-04-10T04:44:00.000-04:00
+date: 2026-04-10T05:19:00.000-04:00
 summary: Q&A is a sometimes feature here at IHTOV, where someone is given a set of questions about their record collection.
 Today's guests are all from the great band Mega Infinity.
 featuredImage: /images/upload/screenshot-2026-04-10-at-4.44.00 am.png
-draft: true
+draft: false
 ---
-*Q&A is a sometimes feature here at IHTOV, where someone is given a set of questions about their record collection.
+*Q&A is a sometimes feature here at IHTOV, where a person (or persons) is given a set of questions about their record collection.
 Today's guests are all from the great band Mega Infinity.*

 **Mega Infinity is:**

 **Rich**: Rich DiLeo.
 Drummer for Mega Infinity since 2023.
 Long time music lover.
 Long time karaoke king!